-Bay of Islands cruise port (New Zealand) has no dock able to handle passenger ships.
+Bay of Islands cruise port (New Zealand) has no dock that is able to handle passenger ships.
 Cruise vessels anchor in the bay (near Russell) and passengers are offloaded via the ship's tender boats.

 - Most cruise lines tender to Paihia, but it depends on the ship's daily arrangement.

-- A ferry service is availble between Russell and Paihia.
+- A ferry service is available between Russell and Paihia.

 - At Waitangi (western side of the bay) there are free of charge shuttle busses to Paihia.